 From a single room library on the old Marion Square campus when the college was first established in 1842, the Daniel Library has grown to be one of the major intellectual forces on The Citadel campus on the banks of the Ashley River.
-Constructed in 1960 with the generous gift of the Daniel Family of Greenville, South Carolina, the library collections today number over 340,000 volumes with impressive collections in military history and Southern history.
-With a staff of over twenty dedicated individuals, the Daniel Library provides top quality information service in an age when information is an essential aspect of everyday life.
+Constructed in 1960 with the generous gift of the Daniel Family of Greenville, South Carolina, the library collections today number over 180,000 volumes with impressive collections in military history and Southern history.
+With a staff of over twenty talented and dedicated individuals, the Daniel Library provides top quality information service in an age when information is an essential aspect of everyday life.

-The Friends organization was formed to stimulate private support of the Daniel Library, The Citadel Archives & Museum through gifts, endowments and bequests that:
+The Friends organization was formed to stimulate private support of the Daniel Library, The Citadel Archives & Museum through gifts, endowments, and bequests that: